 A semi-Lagrangian numerical approach can be numerically stable if the velocity and advected variables A are limited in how fast they vary along the back trajectory path s.
-Namely, a graph of A vs. s must not cross into the grey shaded cone of Fig. 20.E, for a double cone centered anywhere along s.
+Namely, a graph of A vs. s must not cross into the orange shaded cone of Fig. 20.E, for a double cone centered anywhere along s.
+Shorter time steps give narrow cones (i.e., have steeper slopes).